-Today let’s talk on the comparison of Atom vs Visual Studio Code.
+Today let’s talk about the comparison of Atom vs Visual Studio Code.
 Both of these two are text editors.
-A text editor is a software of a computer that can edit the plain text to create a rich text.
+A text editor is a software of a computer that can edit the plain text to create rich text.
 Many people use a text editor to open, view, and edit plain text files without formatting the text.

 There are so many text editors available today.
 Atom and Visual Studio Code are two of them.
 I am going to discuss the differences and various aspects of the Atom and Visual Studio Code today.

 Also Read: Top 5 Code Editors for Web Developers

 Atom is an open-source type of text editor.
 It is available free for macOS, Linux, and Microsoft Windows.
 Github developed this system and now it is under Microsoft.
 The size of the program varies between 87-145 MB.

 It is a hackable text editor.
 Anyone can hack the core process of Atom and customize the software.
 Most of the add-on packages are available free.
 Freeware licenses this software.